by Nicole Berardoni M.D., Tory McJunkin M.D., and Paul Lynch M.D.

-Cortisol is a hormone produced by your adrenal glands and is necessary for survival.
+Cortisol is a hormone produced by your adrenal glands that is necessary for survival.
 It is responsible for energy metabolism and is critical in the management of stress.
-Increased levels of Cortisol are seen in stress; however, when pathologic it is called Cushing’s syndrome.
+Increased levels of cortisol are seen in stress; however, when pathologic it is called Cushing’s syndrome.
 Cortisol levels can be affected by many conditions, such as physical or emotional stress, strenuous activity, trauma, and infection.
-Chronically high levels of Cortisol can produce face and trunk weight gain, excessive sweating, hypertension, easy bruising, thinning of the skin, stretch marks, hump-back fat deposits, insomnia, mood disorders including depression and anxiety.
+Chronically high levels of cortisol can produce face and trunk weight gain, excessive sweating, hypertension, easy bruising, thinning of the skin, stretch marks, hump-back fat deposits, insomnia, mood disorders including depression and anxiety.
 “Chronic elevation of Cortisol may also lead to Dopaminergic, Noradrenergic and Thyroid dysfunction.”
 (Duval 2006 ).
-When Cortisol levels are too low a person is said to have Addison’s disease.
+When cortisol levels are too low, a person is said to have Addison’s disease.
 The most common symptoms experienced are fatigue, muscle pain, muscle weakness, joint pain, weight loss, hypotension, vomiting, diarrhea, and mood changes.